About Argentina and the travel:

 What part of Argentina will I be traveling to?

-We placed our lodges within the most desirable locations within the Provence of Córdoba, known as the heartland of Argentina due to its geographically central location.
+We placed our lodges within the most desirable locations within the Provence of Córdoba or Santa Fe, known as the heartland of Argentina due to its geographically central location.

 How do I get there?